JetBrains/ideavim/README.md

 IdeaVim is a Vim emulation plug-in for IDEs based on the IntelliJ platform.
-IdeaVim can be used with IntelliJ IDEA, RubyMine, PyCharm, PhpStorm, WebStorm, AppCode, CLion and Android Studio.
+IdeaVim can be used with IntelliJ IDEA, RubyMine, PyCharm, PhpStorm, WebStorm, AppCode, CLion, DataGrip, and Android Studio.

 Resources: